-Currently, the Galia melon is cultivated across the globe in the warmer climates.
+Currently, the Galia melon is cultivated across the globe in warmer climates.
 It is primarily found in South America, the United States, and Europe.

 7. Canary Melon

 Belonging to the family of Musk Melons, Canary Melons are bright yellowish melons with a tangy and sour taste.
-Its flesh has a pale greenish hue with a fairly soft texture when it is ripened.
+Its flesh has a pale greenish hue with a fairly soft texture when ripened.
 The canaries are oval and larger when after maturing.
 The vines of these plants may trail or creep, producing beautiful yellow flowers during Spring.